 - Estate Accounts

 The course materials also include

 - An appendix containing specimen letters and paragraphs to illustrate best practice and notes regarding entitlement under Scots Law.

 - A glossary of terms

 Click here to book your place on the course.
-The cost for 2018 is £950, payable in advance.
+The cost is £950, payable in advance.
 There is no further fee for assessment (VAT is not applicable).
 Please note, you must be an ILM member in order to enroll.

 You can also click here to register for your next assessment and for our revision sessions.

 At the end of the course you will: